akeamc/old-blog/articles/math-works/index.md

 - It's faster! ⚡
 - You don't have to bother with an annoying right-click menu... 💨

 That's two reasons to use KaTeX.
-After all, $2>0$.
+After all, two is more than zero.

 The rendering is handled by the client.
 I tried rendering the math on the server, without any success.
 Here's a demo of what KaTeX can do: